 ENVIRONMENTAL RESPONSIBILITY

-This is one of the first steps in the design process, as construction does not proceed without approval under the Canadian Environmental Assessment Act (CEAA).
-Approvals require comprehensive studies and permits for activities, and these assessments contribute to informed decision-making in support of sustainable development.
+This is one of the first steps in the design process, as construction does not proceed without the necessary environmental approvals.
+Approvals such as those obtained under the Canadian Environmental Assessment Act require comprehensive studies and permits for activities, and these assessments contribute to informed decision-making in support of sustainable development.

 Air and Water Quality

 Protecting air and water quality is key in the Golden area, which experiences among the highest levels of airborne particulate matter in the province.
-The Kicking Horse Canyon Project therefore has a ‘no-burn’ policy for cleared vegetation, and dust control measures were required during construction at 5 Mile Hill.
-As well, designing more gentle grades will reduce engine labour and contribute to improved vehicle efficiency.
+The Kicking Horse Canyon Project therefore has a ‘no-burn’ policy for cleared vegetation, and dust control measures are required.
+As well, designing more gentle grades will reduce vehicle emissions and contribute to improved vehicle efficiency.
 Water quality and the protection of aquatic habitat are addressed in both design and construction phases.
 Construction requires the implementation and monitoring of sedimentation and drainage management plans.

 New structures like the Park Bridge are designed to be built full-span to avoid impacts